We think this TV show stands out for:

 What parents need to know

-Parents need to know that this series' message is to treat yourself and others with respect.
+Parents need to know that Family Matters' message is to treat yourself and others with respect.
 Some episodes tackle racism, sexism, family dysfunction, school bullying, and gun violence, but these issues are never glorified; instead, characters find healthy ways to deal with the problems of modern life.
 As the kids on the series mature, so do plots about teen dating.
 Teens kiss and talk about sexiness, and two women characters comically "throw themselves" at men (who find it unattractive).
 But on the whole, this show is both fun and healthy.

 What's the story?